Collin8829/Collin8829.github.io/_pages/about.md

 My research interests lie in **speech and auditory signal processing**, with a particular focus on the **Cocktail-Party Problem**, including **auditory attention decoding**, **speech separation**, **denoising**, and **target speaker extraction**.
 I am also interested in extending these directions toward **SpeechLLMS**.

-I am broadly interested in **audio signal processing**, including perceptual and data-driven models for automotive audio and sound rendering.
+I am broadly interested in **audio signal processing**, including perceptual and data-driven models for automotive audio system.
 This interest is motivated by my long-standing passion for music.
-I welcome academic and industrial collaborations via E-mail.
+I welcome academic and industrial collaborations via E-mail😊.

 # 🔥 News
 - *2025.04*: &nbsp;🎉🎉 Started an audio algorithm research internship at **GoerDynamics – Dynaudio Lab**.